Want to know how to start a low carb diet plan successfully? One of the first steps is choosing the right plan. Ready to get started?

 Sure, go for leisurely walks.
 However, it’s best to avoid strenuous exercise for the first couple weeks of your low carb diet.
 Doing high intensity cardio or weight training will be a shock to your body while you’re starting a low carb diet.
 Furthermore, you probably won’t have the energy to power through a hardcore workout while you’re first getting used to a low carb diet.

 One cup of broccoli contains only about 5 grams of carbs.
-Want to restrict your carb intake to the low end of the spectrum to make sure you get into ketosis?
-That means you can have roughly 30-50 grams of carbs.
-However, do the easy math.
-Having two or three cups of veggies plus a small portion of wild rice or quinoa may keep you in ketosis.
+Having two or three cups of veggies a day plus a small portion of wild rice or quinoa may still keep you in ketosis.